1982 FIFA World Cup qualification (AFC and OFC): Play-off

 At the time, goals scored and head-to-head results were not used to rank teams level on points and goal difference.
 As China PR and New Zealand finished level on points and goal difference, a play-off on neutral ground was played to determine who would qualify.

-The match was originally planned to be played in Kuala Lumpur until New Zealand protested due to the venue hosting previous matches for China.
+The match was originally planned to be played in Kuala Lumpur until New Zealand protested because the venue had hosted previous matches for China.
 Melbourne was also considered before Singapore was ultimately chosen.